Pathways to Philosophy

-Each of the six Pathways is designed to stimulate original inquiry.
+The six Pathways programs A–F are designed to stimulate original inquiry.
 You will be participating in an investigation into the fundamental questions of philosophy.

 The most difficult is Metaphysics which was originally developed as a 28 week lecture course for final year undergraduates at Sheffield University.
 The difficulty rating gives a rough guide to relative ease or difficulty.